 Best Nintendo DS Games

-The DS has hardly been Nintendo's first roaring success on the handheld market.
+While it was a runaway success, the DS wasn't exactly Nintendo's first roaring success on the handheld market.
 It's been the company to beat in this area since the very first Game Boy.

 Instead of becoming complacent in its success, though, Nintendo has used its position of strength to push boundaries and do more interesting things with its handheld consoles.
 The new Switch, backed by the safety net of the enormously successful 3DS, is only the latest example of this.